JuliaVTK/WriteVTK.jl/README.md

     determines the type of the cell, as defined in the [VTK specification](http://www.vtk.org/VTK/img/file-formats.pdf) (see figures 2 and 3 in that document).
 For convenience, WriteVTK includes a `VTKCellTypes` module that contains these definitions.
 For instance, a triangle is associated to the value `cell_type = VTKCellTypes.VTK_TRIANGLE`.
+    Cell types may also be constructed from their associated integer identifier.
+    For instance, `VTKCellType(5)` also returns a `VTK_TRIANGLE` cell type.

   - `connectivity` is a vector of indices that determine the mesh points that are connected by the cell.
 In the case of a triangle, this would be an integer array of length 3.